squirrelphp/queries/README.md

 $db->change('INSERT INTO `users_names` (`userId`,`firstName`) VALUES (?,?)
 ON DUPLICATE KEY UPDATE `firstName`=?, [5, 'Jane', 'Jane']);
 ```

-The most important thing to remember is that you need a unique or primary index involved in an UPSERT query - so you need to know the indexing of the table.
+The most important thing to remember is that you need a unique or primary key index involved in an UPSERT query - so you need to know the indexing of the table.

 ### DELETE